d0x2f/d0x2f.github.io/blog/content/Generating a Heatmap from Google Location History.md

 +++

 {% imageHero() %}
-{{ image(path="generating-a-heatmap-from-google-location-history/scotland.png", width=400, height=360, op="fit_height") }}
-{{ image(path="generating-a-heatmap-from-google-location-history/south-east-australia.png", width=400, height=360, op="fit_height") }}
-{{ image(path="generating-a-heatmap-from-google-location-history/japan.png", width=400, height=360, op="fit_height") }}
+{{
+  image(
+    path="generating-a-heatmap-from-google-location-history/scotland.png",
+    width=400,
+    height=360,
+    op="fit_height",
+    alt="Location history heatmap example of Scotland" )
+}}
+{{
+  image(
+    path="generating-a-heatmap-from-google-location-history/south-east-australia.png",
+    width=400,
+    height=360,
+    op="fit_height",
+    alt="Location history heatmap example of south east Australia" )
+}}
+{{
+  image(
+    path="generating-a-heatmap-from-google-location-history/japan.png",
+    width=400,
+    height=360,
+    op="fit_height",
+    alt="Location history heatmap example of Japan"
+  )
+}}
 {% end %}

 ## Google Takeout Is No Longer an Option

-I used to use [this](https://locationhistoryvisualizer.com/heatmap/) tool to generate a heatmap from my Google Location History data.
+I used to use [this tool](https://locationhistoryvisualizer.com/heatmap/) to generate a heatmap from my Google Location History data.
 But now that Google has **removed location history exports from Google Takeout**, those instructions are no longer valid and even if you use the newer export method, the tool doesn’t work.

 Location history is now stored **locally on your phone**, and the export workflow has changed.